-Executive-level staff is defined as the Executive Director, or Chief Executive Officer, and all executive staff that report directly to this position.
-This includes all members of the Senior Management Team (e.g. Directors of Service, Director of Human Resources, Director of Finance, Director of Human Resources, Director of Legal Services, Director of Quality Assurance, Director of Information and Technology).
+Executive-level staff is defined as the Executive Director, or Chief Executive Officer, Directors of Service, Director of Human Resources, Director of Finance, Director of Human Resources, Director of Legal Services, Director of Quality Assurance, Director of Information and Technology.

-Board members are defined as each member of a children's aid society's locally appointed (or elected) Board of Directors, which is responsible for the governance of the society.
+Board members are defined as each member of a children's aid societies locally appointed (or elected) Board of Directors, which is responsible for the governance of the society.

-- 2. (a) Children's aid societies will post the total approved year-end audited actual travel expenses by individual executive-level staff member for each of the following expense categories:
+- (a) Children's aid societies will post the total approved year-end audited actual travel expenses by individual executive-level staff member for each of the following expense categories: - Accommodations

-- Accommodations

 - Meals

 - Transportation Specify by type: Airplane, Train, Vehicle, Taxi, Other

 - Other travel expenses

 - (b) Children's aid societies will post the total approved year-end audited actual travel expenses by individual board member for each of the following expense categories:

 - Accommodations

 - Meals

 - Hospitality

 - Transportation Specify by type: Airplane, Train, Vehicle, Taxi, Other

 - Other travel expenses

-- (c) Children's Aid Societies will also post the total approved year-end audited actual travel expenses incurred by board members as a group for each of the following expense categories:

-- Accommodations

-- Meals

-- Hospitality

-- Transportation

-- Other travel expenses

-- 3. Children's aid societies must post the total approved year-end audited actual travel expenses as required in 2(a)(b)(c) above on or before the last day of the fourth month following the end of each fiscal year (i.e. July 31).
+Children's aid societies must post the total approved year-end audited actual travel expenses as required in 2(a)(b)(c) above on or before the last day of the fourth month following the end of each fiscal year (i.e. July 31).

-- 4. Children's aid societies must provide attestation of compliance with the requirements of this directive each fiscal year in their Child Welfare Transfer Payment Annual Reconciliation Reports.
+Children's aid societies must provide attestation of compliance with the requirements of this directive each fiscal year in their Child Welfare Transfer Payment Annual Reconciliation Reports.

-Reviewed: October 2019

-Revised:

-Effective: June 8, 2017